AtheosGame/AtheosGame.github.io/Tokenomics/ARPGToken.md

  - **Governance:** We want to provide the Atheos community with an unprecedented opportunity to connect and interact in a constant open communication channel between developers, players and stakers.
 Users will be able to participate in a number of key votes that will determine the future of Atheos.

- - **Cosmetic Store:**  Users will be able to buy cosmetic items directly from the store.
+ - **Microtransactions:**  Users will be able to buy cosmetic items directly from the store.
 There will be cosmetic items for characters, sanctuaries, enclaves and more.
 Limited cosmetic items will be released periodically.

 ![](atheosgraph1.jpg)